maniarali/News-Matters/README.md

 1. App show listing of Most Popular NY Times
 2. On clicking any item list redirect to detail screen

-** Architectural Patter **
+** Architectural Pattern **
 1. For presentation layer => MVVM
 2. For data layer => Repository Pattern
 3. For Routing => Coordinator Pattern

 ** Solid Design Principles **
-Class are tried created in a manner where each class have single resposibilities, and its close modification and open for extension, inteface are implemented at segrated level, and dependecies and inverted as much possible.
+Class are tried created in a manner where each class have single resposibilities, and its close modification and open for extension, inteface are implemented at segrated level, and dependecies are inverted as much possible.

 ** Room for improvement **
 There can be seprate layer for business decision which can be done at (Uses Cases)